sambdavidson/sudoku-solver/README.md

 ### How to use:

+Fill in the 9x9 matrix with appropriate values then click solve.

 #### Online:

 [Available here](https://samdamana.github.io/sudoku-solver/)

 #### Local:

-Simply open *index.html* in a browser, modify/fill any inputs desired, and click solve.
+Clone or download then open *index.html*.